splunk/observability-workshop/docs/module7/vo_getting_started.md

 ---

 ### 3. Create Your Team
-Navigate to the Teams Tab on the main toolbar, select 'Add Team', then enter your team name using the format '&lt;Your Initals&gt; Workshop' and then save by clicking the 'Add Team' button.
+Navigate to the Teams Tab on the main toolbar, select `Add Team`, then enter your team name using the format "&lt;Your Initals&gt; Workshop" and then save by clicking the `Add Team` button.

 You now need to add other users to your team.
 If you are running this workshop using the Splunk provided envrionment, the following accounts are available for testing.
 If you are running this lab in your own environment, you will have been provided a list of usernames you can use in place of the table below.